 08 of 15

 You'll need something for wiping excess paint off a brush, and for getting most of the paint out before you wash it.
-I use a roll of paper towel, but an old shirt or sheet torn into rags also works.
+A roll of paper towels is commonly used, but an old shirt or sheet torn into rags also works.
 Avoid anything that's got moisturizer or cleanser in it as you don't want to be adding anything to your paint.Continue to 9 of 15 below.

 12 of 15

 Sturdy bulldog clips (or large binder clips) are the easiest way to keep a piece of paper on a board.
-I generally use two at the top and one on the sides (sometimes only one side, if the piece of paper is small).Continue to 13 of 15 below.
+Use two at the top and one on the sides (sometimes only one side, if the piece of paper is small).Continue to 13 of 15 below.

 13 of 15